Skip to main content

 Forward purchase An arrangement where an entity agrees to buy carbon credits in the future at a predetermined price and usually on a predetermined date

 GHGs GHGs stands for greenhouse gases, which are gases that trap heat within the atmosphere.
-Common GHGs include methane, nitrous oxide, fluorinated gases, and carbon dioxide, which is one of the most recognizable GHGs and a primary contributor to global warming.
+Common GHGs include methane, nitrous oxide, fluorinated gases, and carbon dioxide, which is one of the most recognisable GHGs and a primary contributor to global warming.

 Green Carbon The reduction or removal of carbon dioxide emissions from the atmosphere through "green" activities such as reforestation, afforestation, carbon capture and storage, and renewable energy projects.